kkke/Imaging_analysis_CNMF/README.md

    - Just type the ROI you think is not good and reject it
    - It will save a file called reject.mat (it may contains repeated data, remember to use unique(reject) to use it)

-5. Use the summaryImaging_v2.m (in DataAnalysis folder) to automatically summarize the response
+5. Use the summaryImaging_v2.m to automatically summarize the response
+6. Use the summaryImaging_v7.m to summarize and plot the results